How Does Cashless Payment Work: A Guide

 Authorization

-After authentication, the payment processor (such as Moneris) steps in to authorize the transaction.
+After authentication, the payment processor authorizes the transaction.
+Authorization ensures the transaction can proceed without any financial discrepancies or security concerns.
 This involves several checks:

 • Approval: If everything checks out, the payment processor authorizes the transaction.
-If there are issues such as insufficient funds or potential fraud, the transaction is declined.
+The transaction is declined if there are issues, such as insufficient funds or potential fraud.

 Authorization is a critical step that ensures the transaction can proceed without any financial discrepancies or security concerns.